Marketing / Monday March 2, 2026

 Creating a journey map at this stage of your product’s development can help you visualize the product better and make efforts to create a prototype that will only need a few changes after the testing period.

 Speaking of the testing phase, it’s the perfect moment to create a customer journey map.
 Through it, you will be able to pinpoint what users like or dislike while making decisions.
-For example, if they take too much time reading the benefits your product will win, it’s obvious you haven’t highlighted the correct aspects of your product—at least not those that your audience is interested in.
+For example, if they take too long reading the benefits, your product will win; it’s obvious you haven’t highlighted the right aspects of your product – at least not those your audience is interested in.

 Finally, a customer journey map is also an excellent choice for active products.
-There, you can see the products at their full potential and examine your customer’s behavior in real-life situations.
+There, you can see the products at their full potential and examine your customers’ behavior in real-life situations.
 This exercise aims to gather enough data for a subsequent release.
 All new versions need to have an improvement.
-These improvements upgrade the customer journey and create an even better product that would enjoy greater success.
+These improvements enhance the customer journey and create an even better product, which will enjoy greater success.

 Naturally, since these customer journey maps have different goals, they also need a different map type.